Maxwell-R/RunLiu.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "An UAV-Enabled Intelligent Connected Transportation System With 6G Communications for Internet of Vehicles"
+title: "[T-IES] An UAV-Enabled Intelligent Connected Transportation System With 6G Communications for Internet of Vehicles"
 collection: publications
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'IEEE Transactions on Intelligent Transportation Systems'
 date: 2021-10-28
 venue: '28 October'
 paperurl:
 citation: 'R. Liu, A. Liu, Z. Qu and N. N. Xiong, "An UAV-Enabled Intelligent Connected Transportation System With 6G Communications for Internet of Vehicles," in <i>IEEE Transactions on Intelligent Transportation Systems</i>, doi: 10.1109/TITS.2021.3122567.'
 ---
-Recommended citation: R. Liu, A. Liu, Z. Qu and N. N. Xiong, "An UAV-Enabled Intelligent Connected Transportation System With 6G Communications for Internet of Vehicles," in <i>IEEE Transactions on Intelligent Transportation Systems</i>, doi: 10.1109/TITS.2021.3122567.